Absa Bank Uganda Limited

 Absa Bank Uganda Limited, formerly known as Barclays Bank of Uganda Limited, is a commercial bank in Uganda.
-It is licensed by the Bank of Uganda, the central bank and national banking regulator.
+It is licensed by the Bank of Uganda, the country's central bank and national banking regulator.
 The bank is a subsidiary of Absa Group Limited, a financial services conglomerate, based in South Africa, with banking subsidiaries in 12 African countries and representative offices in two other African countries.
 Absa Bank Group, whose shares trade on the JSE Limited, was reported to have total assets in excess of US$91 billion, as of October 2019.

 Overview

 The bank is primarily involved in meeting the banking needs of individuals, small and medium-sized businesses (SMEs), and large corporations.
 Before 2006, the bank focused on meeting the banking needs of only large corporations and high-net-worth individuals.
 That focus was loosened to include SMEs and regular customers.
-As of December 2021, the bank's total assets were valued at UGX:3.9 trillion (US$1.1 billion), with shareholders' equity of UGX:521.956 billion (US$148 million).
+As of December 2023, the bank's total assets were valued at UGX:4.5 trillion (US$1.19 billion).
+At 31 December 2021, shareholders' equity was valued at UGX:521.956 billion (US$148 million).
 That year, the bank's after-tax profit was USh:110 billion (US$31.2 million).
 As of 31 December 2019, Absa Bank Uganda was the third-largest commercial bank in the country, by assets.
+As of December 2022, Absa Bank Uganda has assets valued at USh4.23 trillion (approx. US$1.143 billion), accounting for 9.31 per cent of total banking assets in the country at that time.